How To Prepare and Format Your CV?

 Highlight your CV with Career Synopsis and Core Competencies

-Work Experience: list your relevant work experience in reverse chronological order, containing employer name, your job title, dates of employment, and job description.
+Work Experience: list your relevant work experience in reverse chronological order, containing your employer's name, your job title, dates of employment, and job description.

 Read more about how you can put your work experience in your CV here

 Your Achievements: under each position you held, it is really important to mention your achievements rather than simply tasks you worked with.

 Skills: include the skills that are relevant for the specific job you are applying for and remember to differentiate the soft skills and hard skills.